Viralmaniar/BigBountyRecon/README.md

 37. YouTube: Look for any recent news on Youtube.

-38. Digital Ocean Spaces:
+38. Digitalocean Spaces: Spaces is an S3-compatible object storage service that lets you store and serve large amounts of data.
+We will look for any data exposures.

-39. .SWF File (Google):
+39. .SWF File (Google): Flash is dead.
+We are going to use Google Dorks to look for older versions of flash .swf's which contain vulnerabiltiies.

-40. .SWF File (Yandex):
+40. .SWF File (Yandex): Flash is dead.
+We are going to use Yandex to look for older versions of flash .swf's which contain vulnerabiltiies.

-41. .SWF File (Wayback Machine):
+41. .SWF File (Wayback Machine): Flash is dead.
+We are going to use WaybackMachine to look for older versions of flash .swf's which contain vulnerabiltiies.

-42. WayBack Machine:
+42. WayBack Machine: Look for archieved files to access old files.

-43. Reverse IP Lookup:
+43. Reverse IP Lookup: Reverse IP Lookup lets you discover all the domain names hosted on any given IP address.
+This will help you to explore the attack suraface for a target organisation.

-44. Traefik:
+44. Traefik: Look for an open-source Edge Router for an unauthenticated interfaces which exposes internal services.

 45. Cloud Storage and Buckets:

 46. s3 Buckets: